jp1884/techvolution-vegas-baby/wCant-Get-Better/a_double-jabs.md

 - Science is merely the absence of delusion.

 - If a teacher isn't on the cutting edge of learning, then what are they teaching?

+- We're like ants in a death spiral.
+Industrial Age people with nowhere to go but round and round until it all ends. <https://www.instagram.com/p/CtRTVs7Atnk/>

+- Dinosaurs didn't go off into the sunset.
+Neither will boomers, or the rest of us.